Josh-Wickens/fr-drf-api/README.md

     ```
     pip install djangorestframework-simplejwt
     ```
-10. In env.py set DEV to 1 this checka whether in development or production:
+10. In env.py set DEV to 1 this checks whether in development or production:
     ```
     os.environ['DEV'] = '1'
     ```